California Personal Injury Dog Bite Settlement Calculator Guide

 If any of your belongings were destroyed during the incident, it counts as property damage.
 This could include your phone, gadgets, bike, etc.

 Again, these will need proof in the form of receipts.
 If you don't have them, your dog bite injury lawyer can check for the original retail prices for all property lost.

-Relevant Laws And Policies On California Dog Bite Settlements
+What Are The Relevant Laws And Policies On California Dog Bite Settlements?

 California does not have regulations that limit a dog owner's liability for dog bite injuries to situations where the dog has a history of aggression.
 Instead, California has a strict liability dog bite statute that immediately makes dog owners accountable for injuries to another person, even if the dog has never bitten anybody before.